POS · Calgary

 Exactly what you get

 You get a POS tuned to how your venue actually trades.
 The deliverable handles high-throughput order entry for peak periods like Stampede week, supports counter, table, and taproom service in one system, and gives you payment processing economics suited to your volume rather than a fixed flat rate.
 It stays up offline through a network blip, handles PCI-compliant payments, and integrates in real time with your inventory management software and accounting software so a sale updates stock and books instantly.
-For multi-venue operators it feeds a business intelligence dashboard that compares sites and seasons on one screen.
+For multi-venue operators it feeds a business intelligence (BI) dashboard that compares sites and seasons on one screen.

 How to choose a developer in Calgary